x-equipment/hubspot_product_category_enumeration_property_updater/README.md

 1. In your HubSpot workflow, create a "Custom Code" action.
 2. Copy and paste the contents of `update_product_category_enum.py` into the code editor.
 3. In the "Secrets" section, add a secret named `HUBSPOT_ACCESS_TOKEN` and paste your HubSpot API key as the value.
+4. In the "Input fields" section, add an input field named `category_id`.
+If you want to sync all categories, leave the value empty.
+If you want to sync a single category, use the token corresponding to the category ID (e.g., `{{productcategory.id}}`).
-4. Test and publish the workflow.
+5. Test and publish the workflow.

 ### Bash Execution